 Some practitioners would argue that there should be a curb on the extent of the co-operation expected by the SFO and that corporates should do what they are legally required to do and thereafter exercise careful judgement as to the merits of co-operating further (e.g., there may be risks in identifying and providing material beyond what is sought through mandatory requests).

 From a prosecutor’s perspective, achieving best evidence is a key principle in a criminal prosecution.
-The first account of a witness is crucial, and the circumstances in which it is obtained can be critical to the credibility and efficacy of the evidence.
+The first account of a witness is crucial, and the circumstances in which it is obtained can be critical to the credibility and efficacy of the evidence in a trial.
 Discrepancies between a first account and subsequent testimony can undermine the prosecution case.
-As such, the SFO places particular significance on obtaining first access to witnesses, or to notes or summaries of first accounts.51 Many defence lawyers would take a different view, arguing that first accounts are not as helpful and reliable, and therefore as critical, as the SFO maintains.
-Nonetheless, a failure to co-operate with the SFO in this regard could jeopardise the offer of a DPA.52 In certain circumstances, the SFO or the FCA may expect corporates not to interview witnesses before consulting with them, or they may request that a company does not interview potential witnesses before a compelled interview has been carried out or a witness statement obtained.
+As such, the SFO places particular significance on obtaining first access to witnesses, or to notes or summaries of first accounts.
+Many defence lawyers would take a different view, arguing that first accounts are not as helpful and reliable, and therefore not as critical, as the SFO maintains.
+Nonetheless, a failure to co-operate with the SFO in this regard could jeopardise the offer of a DPA.
+In certain circumstances, the SFO or the FCA may expect corporates not to interview witnesses before consulting with them, or they may request that a company does not interview potential witnesses before a compelled interview has been carried out or a witness statement obtained.
 Where a corporate is able to interview witnesses, the SFO or the FCA may wish to dictate the order in which interviews are carried out, see materials or questions to be put to witnesses and receive copies of any work-product generated following each interview.

 9.4.6 Privilege and the SFO